mpbron/allib-chao-experiments/README.md

 $ python -m allib benchmark -m Review -d  ./path/to/dataset -t ./path/to/results/ -e AUTOTAR -r 42
 ```

-For a dataset in TREC-style (e.g., CLEF).
-Note that you have to supply
+For a dataset in TREC-style (e.g., CLEF) use the following command.
+Note
-the TOPIC code.
+that you have to supply the TOPIC code.

 ``` console
 $ python -m allib benchmark -m Trec -d  ./path/to/dataset/ -i TOPIC -t ./path/to/results/ -e AUTOTAR -r 42
 ```

-For running a large scale on a dataset folder, we can use the following
+We can use the following script to run a large scale on a dataset
-script.
+folder.
 In this repository, it can be found under the name
 `run_benchmark.sh`.

 ``` bash